TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Ablation study

 We introduced the Tree-based Feature Extractor component as the tree-based model, and in the experiments, we specifically focused on the CatBoost implementation.
 Our motivation was to enable our method to deal with categorical variables efficiently.
 The most common alternative is to use One Hot Encoder, which encodes each possible category as a binary vector of category occurrence.

 In this ablation study, we performed an experiment where we replaced CatBoost with One Hot Encoder as a Feature Extractor.
-The rest of the model stayed the same.
-The experiment methodology and hyperparameters were the same as in the Univariate regression on numerical data experiment.
+In practice, it reduces the model to CNF with an additional MLP layer for the conditioning factor encoding (in this work called Shallow Feature Extractor).
+The experiment methodology and hyperparameters were the same as in the Univariate regression on mixed-type data experiment.
 The results of the experiments are presented in tab.~\ref{table:ablation_ohe}.
-We can observe that for most of the datasets, the usage of CatBoost as a Tree-based Feature Extractor was essential.
-Moreover, the results were the better, the higher was the cardinality of categorical variables (see Avocado and BigMart datasets).
-For two datasets, One Hot Encoder replacement yields slightly better results than the original \our{}.
-We hypothesize that we lost a small amount of information for them using forest binary representation extracted from the Tree-based Feature Extractor component.

-In summarizing, we conclude that the Tree-based Feature Extractor is a crucial component of \our{}, and work the better, the more high cardinality categorical variables are present in the dataset.
+We can observe that for almost all of the datasets \our{} obtains better or comparable results to CNF and thus, we conclude that the Tree-based Feature Extractor is a crucial component of \our{}.